-- Make sure hot spot pages can frequently be served from cache.
+- Make sure hotspot pages can be served at very high volumes and frequently from cache.

-The cache works well for personalized sites as well, for example through targeting.
+The page caching works well for personalized sites as well, for example through targeting.

 Serving 20.000+ pages per second

 The HST page cache serves more than 20.000 pages per second once a page is cached.
 This is an enormous throughput, certainly if you realize that for a request that has a cached response, the HST still does:

 - Look up the component configuration and checks whether the component tree is cacheable.

 - Executes all the initialization valves, all the processing valves until the pageCachingValve, and all the clean up valves.

 Because the HST design scales very well up and out, page caching can serve such a large throughput while still doing all the processing mentioned above.

 When using Hippo Relevance to support personalized pages, the page cache works as well because the computed profile for the visitor is included in the cache key.

 By default, page caching is not enabled.
 Enabling page caching can be done runtime in the repository.
 Caching is always disabled for the following requests: